 - The Top 40 STEM Job Occupations projected for each state between 2016 and 2026 (page 3);

-- The latest state AND national student attitude surveys on STEM careers as conducted by MyCollegeOptions® — a noticable uptrend in STEM interest across the board concerning most enthnicities and gender in most states, and remarkable progress nationally (pages 4-5); and
+- The latest state AND national student attitude surveys on STEM careers as conducted by MyCollegeOptions® — a noticable uptrend in STEM interest across the board concerning most enthnicities and gender in most states, and remarkable progress nationally (page 4);

 The ASTRA State STEM & Innovation Report Cards are the single best source for understanding each state’s outstanding qualities and capacities.
 ASTRA's “Innovation X-Ray” also helps inform policy debates with specific and the most current data about federal funding, local economies, and workforce development.